 The other is the dish I made for this recipe.
 The small ingredient pieces are individually pan-fried in egg batter to create a soft skin.
 As is the case with the first type, the latter has many variations.
-They include: saengseonjeon (fish), hobakjeon ( zucchini), saewoojeon (shrimp), kkaennipjeon (perilla leaf), guljeon (oyster) beoseotjeon (mushrooms), gochujeon (chili pepper), etc. Any combination of these is called modeumjeon.
+They include: saengseonjeon (fish), hobakjeon ( zucchini), saewoojeon (shrimp), kkaennipjeon (perilla leaf), guljeon (oyster), beoseotjeon (mushrooms), gochujeon (chili pepper), etc.

 Modeumjeon (Fish, Shrimp and Zucchini Pan-fried in Egg Batter)

 - 1/2 pound flounder or cod fillet or any white fish

 - 3 eggs beaten

 - 1/2 cup flour

 - vegetable or canola oil for pan frying

 - pinch pepper

 - Slice the zucchini into 1/3-inch disks.
 Lightly salt both sides and set aside at least for 20 minutes.
 Pat dry excess water with a paper towel.

 - Dredge both sides of the prepared ingredients in flour, one piece at a time.
 (Do this step for all the pieces before the next step.)